ibmresilient/resilient-community-apps/fn_qradar_advisor/README.md

  ![screenshot: qradar-ucm-configure](./doc/screenshots/qradar-ucm-configuration.png)

-You also need an access token to use the REST API.
-You can obtain access tokens from the Authorized Service Token section of the Admin page.
+An access token is required to use the REST API.
+You can obtain access tokens from the Authorized Service Token section of QRadar's Admin page.
 This token can be the same as the authorization token used for QRadar Advisor above.